projectchrono/chrono/doxygen/documentation/module_mkl/module_mkl_installation.md

 background on the modularity of the Chrono::Engine project.

 Chrono::Engine usually relies on its [built-in solvers](@ref solvers), whose good perfomance are guaranteed by leveraging the internal data structure.
-In fact, for a wide range of applications, these suffices.<br>
+In fact, for a wide range of applications, these suffice.<br>
 However, for higher accuracy results, a direct solver could still be needed.

 This module provides an interface to the third-party Intel MKL Pardiso solver.